December 19, 2024, 1:11 pm | Read time: 7 minutes

 Safe Countries in Europe

-While not all of Europe is deemed “very safe”, the majority is still considered “safe”.
+While not rated as “very safe,” most of Europe is considered “safe.”
 The few exceptions are Ukraine, Russia, and Turkey.
-Apart from Europe, travelers can also feel safe in several other parts of the world.
-Namely, everywhere where the second-lowest risk level applies.
+Apart from Europe, travelers can also feel safe in many other parts of the world, wherever the second-lowest risk level applies.

 Safe Countries in Africa

-Several African countries are considered “safe”.
+Several African countries are still considered “safe.”
 These include Equatorial Guinea, Benin, Botswana, Gabon, Gambia, Ghana, Malawi, Namibia, Rwanda, Zambia, and Senegal.
-They are all colored yellow on the “Risk Map 2025”.
+They are all marked in yellow on the “Risk Map 2025.”

 Safe Countries in Oceania

-In Oceania, Australia, French Polynesia, Fiji, Guam, Micronesia, New Caledonia, New Zealand, the Northern Mariana Islands, Palau, Samoa, Tonga, and Vanuatu make it into this category and are therefore considered “safe”.
+In Oceania, Australia, French Polynesia, Fiji, Guam, Micronesia, New Caledonia, New Zealand, Northern Mariana Islands, Palau, Samoa, Tonga, and Vanuatu fall into this category and are considered “safe.”

 Safe Countries in Asia

-In Asia, the countries Armenia, Azerbaijan, Bahrain, Bhutan, Brunei, China, Georgia, Hong Kong, Jordan, Laos, Japan, Qatar, Kuwait, Malaysia, the Maldives, Oman, Singapore, South Korea, Taiwan, Thailand, Uzbekistan, the United Arab Emirates, and Vietnam are considered “safe”.
+In Asia, the countries of Armenia, Azerbaijan, Bahrain, Bhutan, Brunei, China, Georgia, Hong Kong, Jordan, Laos, Japan, Qatar, Kuwait, Malaysia, Maldives, Oman, Singapore, South Korea, Taiwan, Thailand, Uzbekistan, the United Arab Emirates, and Vietnam are considered “safe.”

 Safe Countries in America

-In North, Central, and South America, there are also numerous destinations with a low risk level.
-These include Canada, the US, and Argentina, as well as numerous islands in the Caribbean and Pacific.
-On the mainland, Chile with the Easter Islands, Costa Rica, French Guiana, Panama, Paraguay, Suriname, and Uruguay are also among the “safe” places.
+In North, Central, and South America, numerous travel destinations with a low risk level can be found.
+These include Canada, the USA, Argentina, and numerous islands in the Caribbean and Pacific.
+On the mainland, Chile with Easter Island, Costa Rica, French Guiana, Panama, Paraguay, Suriname, and Uruguay are considered “safe” places.

-According to the “Risk Map”, the risk is rated as at least “high” in many other parts of the world, in addition to the aforementioned Ukraine.
-These include some countries in Asia, Africa, and South America.
-According to the “International SOS” team, the most dangerous countries worldwide continue to include Syria, Afghanistan, Libya, Yemen, and the Central African Republic.
+According to the “Risk Map,” the risk is rated as at least “high” in many other parts of the world, besides the already mentioned Ukraine.
+This includes several countries in Asia, Africa, and South America.
+Among the most dangerous countries worldwide, according to the “International SOS” team, are Syria, Afghanistan, Libya, Yemen, and the Central African Republic:

 - Afghanistan